alicemunsal/dohex/DoHex.md

 ![Event bus](https://raw.githubusercontent.com/alicemunsal/dohex/master/diagrams/1-Event%20Bus.png)

 This is the most preferable communication in general.
 It allows loosely coupled and asynchronous communication.
-This is classified as the **Event Driven Architecture**[^10]. it needs different thinking and has its own disadvantages.
+This is classified as the **Event-Driven Architecture**[^10]. it needs different thinking and has its own disadvantages.

+Event-Driven Architecture

 #### Shared Data